awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-sessiondocumentaccesscheck.md

 If a user runs a command to start a session using SSH, the user’s policy must grant them access to the `AWS-StartSSHSession` configuration document\.

 **Note**
 In order to start a session using SSH, configuration steps must be completed on both the target instance and the user's local machine\.
-For information, see [\(Optional\) Enable SSH Session Manager Sessions](session-manager-getting-started-enable-ssh-connections.md)\.
+For information, see [\(Optional\) Enable SSH Connections Through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.